AGnias47/spotify-playlist-generator/README.md

 ## Planned improvements
 App is still in the early stages of development.
 Planned improvements include:
+ * 100% coverage of functional testing
  * User testing with more diverse array of songs
- * Dash separated list as opposed to CSV
- * 100% coverage of functional testing
  * Better sync with Playlist object and actual Spotify playlist
  * Allow for usage of already created playlists
  * Automated test for more varied testing of adding tracks